 Nothing says evil like an obnoxious talking parrot.
 Iago is brash, wicked, and devious–everything you should look for in an evil henchman.
 He also comes pre-loaded with seriously impressive impression skills.
 We see these skills in action when Iago tricks Aladdin into thinking Princess Jasmine was calling him, and uses this distraction to steal Genie’s lamp.

-We bet you didn’t know Maleficent’s loyal raven had a name, did you?
-Well he does, and he’s awesomely evil!
-Diablo completes Maleficent’s already-wicked look by perching atop her staff and looking super creepy.
-He also helps by being Maleficent’s eyes and ears to find where Flora, Fauna, and Merryweather are hiding Briar Rose.
+Maleficent’s loyal raven—named Raven— is awesomely evil!
+He completes Maleficent’s already-wicked look by perching atop her staff and looking super creepy.
+Raven also helps by being Maleficent’s eyes and ears to find where Flora, Fauna, and Merryweather are hiding Briar Rose.
 Useful and fashionable.

 Hayabusa, Shan Yu’s falcon in Mulan

 While Shan Yu’s menacing falcon Hayabusa may not have as much skill or usefulness as, say, Iago, he adds quite a lot of creepiness to the villain’s already eerie demeanor.
 In the film, Hayabusa is a warning to onlookers that Shan Yu and the mighty Hun army are on their way.
 Not a welcome sight!
 He also looks super cool, so there’s that.

 The Wicked Queen’s Raven in Snow White and the Seven Dwarfs